openbikesensor/portal/README.md

 terminates TLS for you and handles certificates.
 We do not support TLS directly in the application, instead, please use this prefered method.

-Upgrading and migrating is descrube
+Upgrading and migrating is described in [UPGRADING.md](./UPGRADING.md) for each version.

 ### Migrating (Production)